CyanSol/goLimiter/README.md

-# go-limit
+# go-limiter

-go-limit is a package for controlling the use of resources in your application.
+go-limiter is a package for controlling the use of resources in your application.
 You can limit your resources by specifying a limit number and a time interval.